rellagant/capstone-shrinefinder/README.md

 ## Overview

->There are estimated to be around 80,000 shrines in Japan. - wiki Shrine Finder is a web applicatoin designed for tourists in Japan to discover lesser-known shrines that are off the beaten path.
+Shrine Finder is a web applicationn designed for tourists in Japan to discover lesser-known shrines that are off the beaten path.
 The app provides detailed information about each shrine, including unique features, associated deities, and available lucky charms (omamori) or shrine seals/calligraphy (goshuin).
+>There are estimated to be around 80,000 shrines in Japan. - wiki

 ### Problem